EmmyMorris/emmymorris.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Get to know me more!
 ---

-My name is Inigo Montoya.
+My name is Emmy Morris.
 I have the following qualities:

-- I rock a great mustache
+- I am very passionate about animals
 - I'm extremely loyal to my family
+- I am a team player
+- I am very committed
+- I am grumpy ALL the time!

 What else do you need?